nymea/nymea-docs/docs/clients/discovery.md

     ST:upnp:rootdevice
     USN:uuid:81d520cd-90cd-422d-9cbb-a0287e467e79::urn:schemas-upnp-org:device:Basic:1

-From this message you can use the `Location` header to get information about the nymead server.
+From this message you can use the `Location` header to get information about the nymea.
 The server will present it self as Basic 1.0 device.
 At this point you already know the IP address of the server in the network.
 The server information will be available as `xml` document and can be accessed by performing a HTTP `GET` request to the `Location` header:

     GET http://10.10.10.50:80/server.xml